Euro bailout fund conditions complicate efforts to separate bad banks and sovereigns

 Further eroding the confidence-boosting effect of the package is the assumption that before the bailout fund invests in a bank, its shareholders, bondholders and possibility even large depositors might be required to contribute.

-EU state aid law foresees losses only for shareholders and junior bondholders, but in the still-not-finalised directive senior bondholders and large depositors could also take a hit.
+EU state aid law foresees losses only for shareholders and junior bondholders, but in the still-not-finalized directive senior bondholders and large depositors could also take a hit.

 The discussions on Thursday are separate, but closely linked to talks on Friday, when the euro zone ministers will be joined by colleagues from other European Union countries, on the directive to rescue or close down a failing bank.

-Guidelines for the bailout fund will only be finalised in a legal form once the European Parliament votes through the directive.
+Guidelines for the bailout fund will only be finalized in a legal form once the European Parliament votes through the directive.

 The ministers also decided that the bailout fund will be able to become a shareholder in a bank that got into trouble before autumn 2014 - what EU policymakers call retroactivity.